Rmadeye/Rmadeye/README.md

 - Colabfold (for AF2 protein folding)
 - ESMfold
 - USAlign (for screening proper folding)

+Throughout my career, I've been involved in a variety of biology-related projects, including:

+- Prediction of nucleotide reacticity in RNA sequence
+- Biodegradation of nitroarenes
+- Development of selective inhibitors for alkaline phosphatases
+- Treatment strategies for Novichok poisoning
+- Investigating GPCR receptors
+- Exploring Rossmann fold domains
+- Establishing a pipeline for an AI-based model to predict new drug candidates

 Curious to know more about my scientific background, publications, and achievements?
 Check out my [Google Scholar profile](https://scholar.google.com/citations?user=KE99D40AAAAJ&hl=pl).